meirfuces/OOP-Ex3/README.md

-# OOP-ex4
+# PackMan Navigation-Game

 (https://www.youtube.com/watch?v=jh4WLS1RUD8")

 #            Info
 This project is Extention of OOp-ex3 with DB

-OOP- Ex4 is a Game.
-The main goal is to collect as much fruits you can "eat", you can do it by two ways:
+is a Game part of course OOP.
+The main goal in the game is to collect as much fruits you can "eat", you can do it by two ways:
 - Manual mode
 - Auto mode